-Collaboration within a Fishery Improvement Project FIP
+4.2 Collaboration within a Fishery Improvement Project FIP

-In some circumstances it may be appropriate for competing applicant organisations to cooperate to form a single robust and stakeholder approved FIP.
+In some circumstances it may be appropriate for competing applicant organisations to cooperate to form a single robust and stakeholder-led FIP.
 If multiple industry organisations wish to develop a single FIP within the same fish stock and/or geographical region, the following principles must be adhered to:

-- Mutual cooperation to promote FIP development. - An MOU between all participants/ stakeholders in the FIP to allow collaboration and sharing of pertinent information should be produced. - A lead Coordinator should be nominated and agreed to by all participants, to facilitate collaboration and communicate application and amendments to MarinTrust. - Under normal circumstances, new FIP participants should be approved by a consensus, however it may be more appropriate in certain situations for a majority vote.
-The IP
+- Mutual cooperation to promote FIP development. - An MOU between all participants/ stakeholders in the FIP to allow collaboration and sharing of pertinent information should be produced. - A lead Coordinator should be nominated and agreed to by all participants to facilitate collaboration and communicate application and amendments to MarinTrust. - New participants to the FIP should be determined by the current participants.
+MarinTrust will not impose requirements on how these decisions are made or the requirements imposed on them, these should be determined by the FIP stakeholder group. - Duties relating to the FIP, including financial obligations, should be distributed fairly and agreed to by all parties.